Treatment options are many for Lyme disease.

 Please note that we do not have a walk-in clinic.
-We are only able to see patients through a scheduled appointment either in the context of a research evaluation or a second opinion evaluation.
+We are only able to see patients through a scheduled appointment either in the context of a research evaluation or CHAR.
 If you need immediate attention for a new Tick-borne infection, you should consult your local doctor or urgent care for evaluation and treatment.

 Our research clinic currently has two ongoing treatment studies.
 One uses the medication Disulfiram to see if that will help to reduce persistent Lyme disease symptoms.
 Disulfiram, a medication approved by the FDA for the treatment of alcohol abuse, has been shown in the laboratory setting to be effective in the killing of the bacteria that cause Lyme disease.
 We are in the process of launching two other studies.
 One study will investigate the extent to which chronic pain and/or fatigue can be reduced by the daily practice of meditation and Kundalini yoga.
 We also have a functional brain imaging study to see if patients with Lyme disease have hyper-active pain brain circuits.
 All of these studies are conducted at no financial cost to the patient.
 You can learn more about the disulfiram study by checking our current research page.

 Our Mission and Why Your Participation in Research is so valuable.